rust-project-primer/book/src/intro/resources.md

 what tools it comes with.
 But if you do want to write effective Rust, then these resources should be helpful to you to get started.

-I have categorized these resouces into two sections: _foundational_ contains resources that explain concepts and strategies, whereas the _practical_ resources contain hands-on projects for you to follow.
+I have categorized these resources into two sections: _foundational_ contains resources that explain concepts and strategies, whereas the _practical_ resources contain hands-on projects for you to follow.
 None of the links here earn me any commission.
 I am recommending them because I think they are useful,